beeware/batavia/docs/internals/contributing.rst

 Running the test suite
 ----------------------

 You're now ready to run the test suite!
-From the batavia-dev/batavia directory Type:
+In the ``batavia-dev/batavia`` directory, type:

 .. code-block:: bash